Project: Fabricating a Anderson PowerPole to 3.4mm dc connector for the Kenwood TH-F6A

 Voila!
 That is how we fabricated our very own pigtail to connect the Goal Zero Nomad 7 solar panel to the Kenwood TH-F6A radio for the purpose of recharging the radio's battery.

-Nomad 7 with Anderson PowerPoles connected |
+Nomad 7 with Anderson Powerpoles connected |

-Goal Zero Nomad 7 V2 solar panel charging the Kenwood TH-F6A HT Transceiver via Anderson PowerPole cables |
+Goal Zero Nomad 7 V2 solar panel charging the Kenwood TH-F6A HT Transceiver via Anderson Powerpole cables |

 In the next article in this series, we share our project to regulate the 12v output of the Nomad 7 Solar Panel.